jgagne/id-sp21-ec/README.md

 - Add `em`-based typography
 - Add `em`-based breakpoint for type scale update for wider layout
 - Add `rem`-based box model dimensions and spacing
-- Add `em`-based breakpoint for horizontal navigation using `grid` layout
+- Add `em`-based breakpoint using `grid` layout for a horizontal navigation
+- Add `em`-based breakpoint using `float` to create a text wrap around a figure and/or image

 #### Demo